-Because of the coronavirus pandemic, this year you may want to organise a digital rather than a physical event/activity - it could be a webinar, digital press campaign, online careers fair, Facebook Live, Instagram Live or another online gathering.
-Whatever format you choose, media coverage will promote your event/ activity and show how it fits into the Week.
-This will make more people aware of your event/activity and motivate them to take part.
+Due to the ongoing coronavirus pandemic, you may want to organise digital events to complement any physical activities.
+These could include webinars, digital press campaigns, online career fairs, Facebook Live events, Instagram Live events or other online gatherings.
+Whatever format you choose, media coverage will promote your activity and show how it fits into the Week.
+This will make more people aware of your events/activities and motivate them to take part.
 Media coverage can also raise the profile of your organisation beyond your existing networks, and spread the message of the event/activity and the Week far and wide.
 This will help to raise awareness of VET and improve its image.